wunderwerkio/eslint-config/README.md

 ## Usage

-Install the NPM package `npm install @wunderwerk/eslint-config` and then reference the config in your `.eslintrc.js`:
+Install the NPM package `npm install -D @wunderwerk/eslint-config` and then reference the config in your `.eslintrc.js`:

 ```json